 The Criminal Division is the largest division in the office.
-It is supervised by the Criminal Chief and two Deputy Chiefs.
+It is supervised by the Criminal Chief and three Deputy Chiefs.
 Assistant United States Attorneys (AUSAs) assigned to the division investigate and prosecute cases arising from a vast array of criminal activity.
-The division is separated into two sections.
-One section focuses on violent crime and narcotics, while the other focuses on fraud and white collar crimes.
+The division is separated into three sections.
 AUSAs are assigned a variety of different matters regardless of section assignment.
 Such matters include the following:

 National Security Matters

 The district’s Anti-Terrorism Advisory Council (ATAC) and Joint Terrorism Task Force (JTTF) focus on preventing and investigating terrorism and national security-related crimes, such as the illegal funding of terrorist organizations, and violations of the Export Control Act and other statutes, which are designed to restrict the export of military technologies.
 Through the ATAC and JTTF, our office also supports frequent training initiatives for federal, state, and local law enforcement officers throughout the district.